fledge-iot/fledge/docs/building_fledge/building_fledge.rst

 You are now ready to build your first Fledge project.

-  - Move to the *Fledge* project directory
+  - Move to the *fledge* project directory

   - Load the requirements needed to build Fledge by typing